-Ok your child is hanging out whining at you saying, “Mom, I’m bored.”
-You were having an good day but now you’re just looking for an answer, any answer of what to do when your child is bored.
+Ok, so what to do when your child is bored?
+Your child is hanging out whining at you and saying, “Mom, I’m bored.”
+You were having a good day, but now you’re just looking for an answer, any answer.
 Maybe you’re googling fun games to play or calling a friend over for a playdate.
-It’s the sentence that no mom or dad wants to hear and no doubt every time you hear it you can feel your blood pressure skyrocket.
+It’s the sentence that no mom or dad wants to hear, and no doubt every time you hear it, you can feel your blood pressure skyrocket.

-But I’m going to ask you to stop for moment.
-Hold your horses because if you consider the bigger picture out there in the world of the child something very strange has been happening and it’s not good for your kids.
+But I’m going to ask you to stop for a moment.
+Hold your horses because, if you consider the bigger picture out there in the world of the child, something very strange has been happening and it’s not good for your kids.
 In fact, it’s one thing that’s completely overlooked that will help their future development and their ability to navigate the world.

-Ok, now that I’ve told you that let me state my case.
-Over the last few years, it seems to me we’ve really lost our appreciation for some of the great pleasures that use to come with childhood.
-Things that we used to think were good for kids, which have suddenly fallen out of favour and have since become, downright scary and something to be avoided at all costs.
+Ok, now that I’ve told you that, let me state my case.
+Over the last few years, it seems to me that we’ve really lost our appreciation for some of the great pleasures that used to come with childhood.
+Things that we used to think were good for kids, but which have suddenly fallen out of favour and have since become downright scary and something to be avoided at all costs,

-Look at the subtle pressure to keep your kids busy
+What to do when your child is bored: Look at the subtle pressure to keep your kids busy.

 25 ways to keep your kids busy.